a1code/Knowledge-Extraction-from-Podcasts/README.md

 # Knowledge-Extraction-from-Podcasts

-**Note**: Please refer Project_Description.pdf and demo_version0.1.mp4 for details.
+**Note**: Please refer Project_Description.pdf and Project_Demo.mp4 for details.

 **Implementation Summary**:
-• Developed end-to-end data pipeline to extract, transform and index segments by speaker in Lex Fridman podcasts for creating a knowledge repository in Elasticsearch, accessible through a flask application interface
+• Developed end-to-end data pipeline to extract, transform and load speaker segments in Lex Fridman podcasts, for creating a knowledge repository in Elasticsearch, accessible through a flask application interface
-• Implemented modules for audio segmentation, speech-to-text, text summarization, NER and knowledge graph visualization tasks by leveraging libraries such as pydub, CMUSphinx, deepspeech, spacy, PySpark and d3.js
+• Implemented modules for audio segmentation, speaker diarization, speech-to-text, NER and entities graph visualization, by leveraging libraries such as pydub, CMUSphinx, deepspeech, spacy and d3.js
-• Setup the data model for raw and processed data to answer user queries, and visualize the knowledge graph
+• Setup the data model for raw and processed data to answer user queries, and visualize the entities graph

 **Dataset**: [Lex Fridman Podcast](https://www.youtube.com/watch?v=S_AFc_BXht4&list=PLrAXtmErZgOdP_8GztsuKi9nrraNbKKp4)